flora0420/stock-predictor/README.md

-docker images # docker rmi or docker image prune docker build -t stock-predictor . docker run -p 8000:8000 stock-predictor  # one can see the log docker run -d --rm --name mycontainer -p 8000:8000 stock-predictor   # behind the scene docker stop mycontainer
+docker images # docker rmi or docker image prune docker build -t stock-predictor . docker run -p 8000:8000 stock-predictor  # one can see the log docker run --rm -p 8000:8000 stock-predictor  # one can see the log docker run -d --rm --name mycontainer -p 8000:8000 stock-predictor   # behind the scene docker stop mycontainer

 docker ps -a # docker rm or docker container prune

+kill port
+lsof -i :8080

+kill -9 pid
 ```